-After 5 short hours of sleep and delaying the rental car reservation until the next day, Mike arrived to pick up the rental car to begin our 7 and a half hour journey to the Tatacoa Desert.
+Our plan was to drive 7 and a half hours to the Tatacoa Desert.
 We were exhausted from our long bus rides the previous day, but ready to start this leg of our trip.
-A successful road trip through Colombia to see some beautiful and interesting parts of the country was in store.

 Read about our crazy adventures crossing the border from Ecuador to Colombia the day before.

 Having a car would give us the freedom to explore more off the beaten path locations.
 We were planning on visiting the Tatacoa Desert, Bogotá, Salento, Jardín and ending in Medellin.
-We had heard many amazing things about the Tatacoa Desert in Colombia.
-Its mesmerizing arid landscape has striking red and gray rock formations.
-It also offers a unique opportunity to stargaze under its clear, dark skies.
-We were ready to explore!

 Some of the links on this post are affiliate links.
 When clicking on the links and booking travel, I receive a small commission with no extra costs for you.
 Please note, I only recommend brands I actually use and trust.
 Please see full disclosure here.